Wagamama: History

 The chain was acquired for £559m by The Restaurant Group, owner of Frankie & Benny's & Chiquito in October 2018.
 In October 2023 The Restaurant Group was taken over by Apollo Global Management in a deal worth over £700m.
+Following this restructuring, TRG focused its growth strategy primarily on Wagamama's international expansion.

 In September 2024, The Restaurant Group (TRG) announced plans to increase the number of UK restaurants from 161 to 200-220.